KonnorRogers/bridgetown-automation-cypress/README.md

 checks that the files were created for Cypress in a new bridgetown project.

-In order for the tests to pass, you must first push the branch you're working on and then wait for Github you update the raw file so the remote automation test will pass
+In order for the tests to pass, you must first push the branch you're working on and then wait for Github to update the raw file so the remote automation test will pass

 ```bash
 git clone https://github.com/ParamagicDev/bridgetown-automation-cypress/